New Zealand-Made Energy

 New foreign fuel dependency. $1-2.7B.
 Prices doubled since Iran conflict.

-Diesel Backstop + Renewables
+Renewables + Diesel Backstop

-$400-800M.
-120M litres extra storage.
-Build renewables fast enough - may never need it.
+Renewables - big and small, smart use of gas, diesel backstop. $400-800M.
+Build fast enough - may never need it.

 Transport